 In essence, this process is quite similar to getting promoted below the zone on Active Duty.
-A Vacancy Promotion is when an Officer gets promoted to fill a unit vacancy.
+A vacancy promotion is when an officer gets promoted to fill a unit vacancy.
 This Army Officer might have already appeared before a DA Promotion Board (and was selected), or it might be a junior officer who has not appeared before the DA Board yet.

 The DA Promotion Board process is long and cumbersome.
-It can take months before the results are published.
-And even if you get selected for a promotion, there’s no guarantee you will get promoted (not in the ARNG anyway, unless you have a slot).
+It can take months, sometimes close to a year, before the results are published and the promotion actually happens.
+Even if you get selected for a promotion, there’s no guarantee you will actually get promoted (not in the ARNG anyway, unless you have an open slot for that rank).
 Therefore, I think you should focus on getting vacancy promotions whenever possible.
 It’s faster and much easier.

 Let me give you a real life example by sharing my personal story.
-When I was a Captain, you had to be a Captain for 48 months before you were eligible for promotion to Major.
+When I was a Captain, you had to be a Captain for minimum 48-months before you were eligible for promotion to Major.
 When I had about 42 months time in grade as a Captain, I started looking for vacant Major slots within our state.

 I applied for the job and got selected (I was the only candidate).
-When I was transferred to my new slot, I still had about six weeks before I met my 48 months time in grade requirements.
+When I was transferred to my new slot, I still had about six weeks before I met my 48-months time in grade requirements.
 During this six weeks, I prepared my state promotion packet, updated my DA Photo, updated my personnel records and waited for the date to arrive.

 Within about 90 days after I submitted my packet, I received my FED REC orders.
 That means I only spent 4 years, 3 months as a Captain.
 When you compare that to most of my Active Duty and Army Reserve counterparts, you will notice that I got promoted 2-3 years ahead of my fellow peers.
 That’s the beauty of Vacancy Promotions in the Army National Guard.
 You can move up through the ranks quickly, especially as a traditional M-Day Officer.